SPARC-FAIR-Codeathon/KnowMore/README.md

 Ryan Quey, Matthew Schiefer, Anmol Kiran, Bhavesh Patel (2021).
 KnowMore: v1.0.0 - Automated Knowledge Discovery Tool for SPARC Datasets.
 Zenodo. https://doi.org/10.5281/zenodo.5137255.
 ```

+## FAIR practices
+Given that this codeathon revolved around FAIR data, we deemed suitable to ensure that the development of KnowMore is also FAIR.
+We have assessed accordingly the FAIRness of KnowMore against the FAIR Principles established for research software.
+The details are available in this [document](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/docs/FAIRness-KnowMore.pdf).

 ## License
 KnowMore is fully Open Source and distributed under the very permissive MIT License.
 See [LICENSE](https://github.com/SPARC-FAIR-Codeathon/KnowMore/blob/main/LICENSE) for more information.